Information and resources for registered authors

 All Cochrane reviews must now have a plain language summary.The plain language summary aims to summarize the review in a style that can be understood by non-specialists.

-Plain language summaries are made freely available on the internet at www.cochrane.org/, The Cochrane Library web site from Wiley and on other websites affiliated with Cochrane, so they will often be read as stand-alone documents.
+Plain language summaries are made freely available on the internet at http://summaries.cochrane.org/, Cochrane Library web site from Wiley and on other websites affiliated with Cochrane, so they will often be read as stand-alone documents.
+PLS are now also available at PubMed Health http://www.ncbi.nlm.nih.gov/pubmedhealth/ .
 As an author, you may need some help and guidance about writing a plain language summary and CIDG have devised an introductory guide to help you get started.
 You can download it here.
 Writing a PLS

 How to submit a protocol or review for editorial review